Illuminati9/SDE-Project/README.md

 ## Contributing

-Contributions to the Local Services Aggregator project are welcome!
+Contributions to the OneTap project are welcome!
 Please feel free to submit issues, feature requests, or pull requests.